dddrrreee/cs49n-19spr/labs/0-blink/README.md

 ### Lab: make sure R/pi hardware and its toolchain works.

-There's a lot of fiddly little details in getting a pi working, and this is many people's first time working with this kind of hardware, so we break this down into many (perhaps too-many) small steps.
-Please help make this document better!
+There's a lot of fiddly little details in getting a pi working, and this lab is many people's first time working with hardware, so we break the lab down into many (perhaps too-many) small steps.
+Our theorem: the smaller the step, the more obvious what the actual (distal) error is and the less time you have to spend debugging.

-We'll use different variations of a blinky light using GPIO pin 20:
+We'll use different variations of a blinky light using GPIO pin 20 (second from bottom on the right):

-  1. you'll make the LED turn on manually;
+  1. you'll turn on an LED manually;
   2. then use a pre-compiled program (why not skip 1?);
   3. then use a bootloader (why not skip 2?);
   4. then install the r/pi tool chain, compile a given assembly